ropensci/beautier/Faq.md

 ## What is the idea behind the logo?

-The golden spiral symbolizes beauty (and thus `BEAUti`).

-The order of the symbols should be a symbol for beauty and an R.
+The logo consists of a rough redraw of Belle, from the Disney animated movie 'Beauty and the Beast', and the R logo.

 ## What are the FASTA files?